textbook/starter-kit/README.md

 **Cons**

- - The single `package.json` is getting a bit unwieldy; there are 20+ scripts and it's unclear what part of the app each dev dependency is for
+ - The single `package.json` is getting a bit unwieldy; there are 20+ scripts and it's unclear what part of the app each dev dependency is for (if you're using NPM 8 you can see one alternative for this using workspaces in [Impasse], which was based on this starter kit)
  - Cypress only runs in Electron/Chrome (for a more cross-browser alternative, see [Codecept])

 **To consider**